This is a story about our tour clients, Andrea and Monica, a mother-daughter duo.

 No, I don’t want to spend the money, because the kids need to go to camp.
 You think, I can live without it.
 And that’s because you think you’re not enough, you don’t deserve it.

 Reading Brown’s book helped Andrea realize how the slippery slope of “good enough” might be holding so many mothers back.
 And because it’s so deep rooted, and passed on through generations, we don’t even notice it.
-Even to accept that we need help, and to allow yourself the luxury of having someone else do all the work, is the start of something powerful.
+Even to accept that we need help, and to allow ourselves the luxury of having someone else do all the work, is the start of something powerful.

 “I thought, ‘What a wonderful thing that someone is already planning this for me.
 All I have to do is pack my bags, buy my ticket and fly away!’”